 We had those old beans for supper tonight & we didn’t eat them – so I saw a can of tuna fish in the kitchen – I swiped it – the other kids swiped some bread & we’re having tuna fish sandwiches a little later.
 I’m telling you between Ruth & I, we do very well on the food end.
 By the way, one of the flowered hankerchiefs [sic] Mrs. Donovan sent me, just matched my evening gown, so I wore a gold bracelet, & had the hankie hanging from it – it looked swell.

-Based on the clues in Griffin’s letters, I have determined that Jack’s unit was the 894th Tank Destroyer Battalion.
+Jack’s unit was the 894th Tank Destroyer Battalion.

 Jack’s outfit is giving a dinner tomorrow night for 12 officers in his outfit that were promoted.
 They want 15 nurses so Claire – Jimmie – Ruth – Dot – Virg & K Donahue – Wanda & I head the list – per usual.
 One of the girls said she’d gladly relieve me so I can go until 11pm – not bad, huh?
 I’ve been on ten nights now & although I am quite busy so the time goes fast, I still don’t like it.